Before (0.9.x)

 This guide helps users migrate from CellListMap version 0.9.x to version 0.10.0.

-Neighbor lists updates
+Neighbor lists changes

 Removal of autoswap